espilab/FILMTN_for_web/README.md

 # FILMTN_for_web
 File maintenance program via browser

+## NOTICE
+ - This program is still buggy, caution to unexpected file deleting.

 ## environment for run this program
  - http server that can run python *.cgi script.